robertveraldi/capstone/README.md

 ### Installation

 Clone this repo down to your computer.
 It will create a directory on its own, but if you'd prefer it to be within a certain directory, make sure to navigate there first.
-Then run -
+Then, cd into the directory and run -

 ```bash
 npm install